How It Works

 Stage 1 — Resolve

-Section titled “Stage 1 — Resolve”When a repository maps to multiple components in the architecture model, erode uses AI to determine which component is most relevant to the pull request.
-This stage uses a cheaper model (Haiku for Anthropic, Flash for Gemini) to keep costs low.
+Section titled “Stage 1 — Resolve”When a repository maps to multiple components in the architecture model, Erode uses AI to determine which component is most relevant to the code change.
+This stage uses a cheaper model (Haiku for Anthropic, Mini for OpenAI, Flash for Gemini) to keep costs low.

 This stage is skipped entirely when the repository maps to a single component.